-NOTE: Originally posted August 11, 2012, just months after I started this blog, and won the coveted Freshly Pressed award.
+NOTE: Originally posted August 11, 2012, just one month after I started this blog, and won the coveted Freshly Pressed award.
 Yay me!
 When I revamped this site and removed all the painful posts about my lesbian anguish, I accidentally deleted this post as well.
 It deserves space on this blog and among my writings.
 I’m very proud of this achievement and this piece.
 So there! 😉 And yes, I still have lesbian anguish lol, but the shit was killing me so I stopped writing about it.
 For now.
 And no, this is not my weekly post either.
 That will come later today, but while writing this weeks post I wanted to link back to here and saw that my beloved post was gone!
 GASP!
 So “Voila” It’s back! 🙂 ❤

 “It takes one a long time to become young.” ~Picasso